-If you need personal or informational documents translated into English, or from English into another language, you can book an appointment and submit the material for translation, at a service centre.
+If you need documents translated into English, or from English into another language, you can book an appointment and submit the documents for translation, at a service centre.

 An individual acting on their own behalf, or that of another person.